To access the Home Education Hub programmes a young person must be the equivalent age of students going into Year 10 or Year 11.

 We currently use AQA for GCSE English Language and Combined Science, Pearson Edexcel for GCSE Maths and OCR for GCSE History.

-Why has History been selected as a GCSE children must take?
+Why has History been selected as a GCSE they must take?

 Can they select Art instead?

-As this is a programme for Home Educated children, we can only offer a small number of GCSE subjects.
-At the end of this programme students will be expected to leave with 5 GCSEs which are sufficient prior qualifications for A-levels and other Level 3 qualifications in most colleges.
+As this is a programme for home-educated students, we can only offer a small number of GCSE subjects.
+At the end of this programme, students will be expected to leave with 5 GCSEs which are sufficient prior qualifications for A-levels and other Level 3 qualifications in most colleges.

-No. The Home Education is a two year programme and all students start at year 10
+No. Home Education is a two-year programme and all students start at year 10.

-No. This programme is for children aged 14 or 15 (the age equivalent to school year 10 or 11).
+No. This programme is for young people aged 14 or 15 (the age equivalent to school year 10 or 11).
 The wider college has many alternatives for those aged 16 and over.

-What are the ages of children at the campus?
+What are the ages of the children in the college?

-The Angel Campus is comprised of the Sixth Form Centre and the Centre for Applied Sciences, with learners primarily aged 16-18 and some adult learners.
-The Home Education Hub students have access to shared facilities across the campus, but their time on campus is primarily in class with the exception of an hour-long lunch break and some 15-30 minute breaks between some of their lessons.
+The Angel Centre is comprised of the Sixth Form Centre and the Centre for Applied Sciences, with learners primarily aged 16-18 and some adult learners.
+The Home Education Hub students have access to shared facilities across the centre, but their time on-site is primarily in class with the exception of an hour-long lunch break and some 15-30 minute breaks between some of their lessons.

 Our Inclusive Learning team will assess all students who may have additional learning needs and provide a support plan, including access arrangements for exams.